dmbarbour/wikilon/docs/AwelonLang.md

 In this context, we could develop a series of functions like `pick2nd` and `pick3rd`, at cost of much boiler-plate.
 Or we could try to defer static typing until after we've specialized on the first parameter, treating `pick` as a macro.
 Intention to defer type checking can be indicated by annotation, e.g. adding a `(dyn)` comment to the subprogram with `[A](dyn) => [A]` behavior.

 *Note:* Besides static types, termination analysis is also useful.
 As a purely functional language, non-termination or divergence is always an error for Awelon programs.

+## Opaque Data Types

+Modularity in functional programming is often based on opaque or abstract data types.
+Direct access to the data representation is confined to a predictable volume of code.
+This helps developers isolate bugs, testing, and maintenance concerns.
+For Awelon, we can support opaque data types via paired annotations:

+        (seal-foo)      (s * x) → (s * seal<foo>(x))
+        (open-foo)      (s * seal<foo>(x)) → (s * x)

+Sealed data types are easy to enforce statically or dynamically, and can resist accidental data access.
+But we need another restriction for opaque data types: annotations `(seal-foo)` and `(open-foo)` should be directly used only in source for words starting with `foo-`, confining access to a predictable prefix.
+This restriction is easily enforced by a linter, and aligns nicely with potential Awelon libraries.

 ## Structural Equivalence